 In 1985, six-wicket croquet came to Denver with the vision of Sparky O’Dea who formed the "Park Hill Croquet Club."
 They played in Denver’s, City Park on the most level turf they could find until they moved to the grassy center of the big flower garden in Washington Park.
 While playing in Wash Park, they discovered the fenced Lawn Bowling Green, which was established in 1924.
 They knew that the New York Croquet Club shared greens with lawn bowlers in Manhattan’s Central Park and thought it would be great to do the same in Denver.

 Having sister clubs jointly share responsibility for the Green (including mowing and upkeep expenses) for more than 30 years is testimony to the dedication of members of both clubs.
+The two clubs have also agreed that once you have joined one club, you may join the other club for half-price!

 We have a very busy joint calendar of activities to provide: